Is Bali Safe for Travelers?

 Is Bali Safe: Transportation

-When it comes to how to get around Bali, the options are: taxis, motorbike/scooters, car rentals, or hiring a private driver.
+When it comes to how to get around Bali, there is no public transportation.
+The options to get around include taxis, motorbike/scooters, car rentals, or hiring a private driver.

 Taxis and Ride-hailing Services